-- et# (string, Unicode or character buffer compatible object) [const char encoding, char buffer, int buffer_length] Same as es# except that string objects are passed through without recoding them.
-Instead, the implementation assumes that the string object uses the encoding passed in as parameter. - b (integer) [unsigned char] Convert a nonnegative Python integer to an unsigned tiny int, stored in a C unsigned char. - B (integer) [unsigned char] Convert a Python integer to a tiny int without overflow checking, stored in a C unsigned char.
-New in version 2.3. - h (integer) [short int] Convert a Python integer to a C short int. - H (integer) [unsigned short int] Convert a Python integer to a C unsigned short int, without overflow checking.
-New in version 2.3. - i (integer) [int] Convert a Python integer to a plain C int. - I (integer) [unsigned int] Convert a Python integer to a C unsigned int, without overflow checking.
-New in version 2.3. - 1 (integer) [long int] Convert a Python integer to a C long int. - k (integer) [unsigned long] Convert a Python integer or long integer to a C unsigned long without overflow checking.
-New in version 2.3. - L (integer) [PY_LONG_LONG] Convert a Python integer to a C long long.
-This format is only available on platforms that support long long (or int64 on Windows). - K (integer) [unsigned PY_LONG_LONG] Convert a Python integer or long integer to a C unsigned long long without overflow checking.
-This format is only available on platforms that support unsigned long long (or unsigned int64 on Windows).
-New in version 2.3. - n (integer) [Py_ssize_t] Convert a Python integer or long integer to a C Py_ssize_t.
-New in version 2.5. - c (string of length 1) [char] Convert a Python character, represented as a string of length 1, to a C char. - f (float) [float] Convert a Python floating point number to a C float. - d (float) [double] Convert a Python floating point number to a C double. - D (complex) [Py_complex] Convert a Python complex number to a C Py_complex structure. - O (object) [PyObject ] Store a Python object (without any conversion) in a C object pointer.
-The C program thus receives the actual object that was passed.
-The object's reference count is not increased.
-The pointer stored is not NULL. - O! (object) [typeobject, PyObject ] Store a Python object in a C object pointer.
-This is similar to O, but takes two C arguments: the first is the address of a Python type object, the second is the address of the C variable (of type PyObject) into which the object pointer is stored.
-If the Python object does not have the required type, TypeError is raised. - O& (object) [converter, anything] Convert a Python object to a C variable through a converter function.
-This takes two arguments: the first is a function, the second is the address of a C variable (of arbitrary type), converted to void .
-The converter function in turn is called as follows:
+- b (int) [unsigned char] Convert a nonnegative Python integer to an unsigned tiny int, stored in a C unsigned char. - B(int)[unsigned char] Convert a Python integer to a tiny int without overflow checking, stored in a C unsigned char. - h (int) [short int] Convert a Python integer to a C short int. - H(int)[unsigned short int] Convert a Python integer to a C unsigned short int, without overflow checking. - i (int) [int] Convert a Python integer to a plain C int. - I (int) [unsigned int] Convert a Python integer to a C unsigned int, without overflow checking. - 1 (int) [long int] Convert a Python integer to a C long int. - k (int) [unsigned long] Convert a Python integer to a C unsigned long without overflow checking. - L (int) [PY_LONG_LONG] Convert a Python integer to a C long long.
+This format is only available on platforms that support long long (or int64 on Windows). - K (int) [unsigned PY_LONG_LONG] Convert a Python integer to a C unsigned long long without overflow checking.
+This format is only available on platforms that support unsigned long long (or unsigned int64 on Windows). - n (int) [Py_ssize_t] Convert a Python integer to a C Py_ssize_t. - c (bytes of length 1) [char] Convert a Python byte, represented as a bytes object of length 1, to a C char. - C (str of length 1) [int] Convert a Python character, represented as a str object of length 1, to a C int. - f (float) [float] Convert a Python floating point number to a C float. - d (float) [double] Convert a Python floating point number to a C double. - D (complex) [Py_complex] Convert a Python complex number to a C Py_complex structure.